 These Bluetooth headphones can connect to two devices simultaneously, which is convenient if you often want to switch between your work computer and phone.
 Unfortunately, they don’t support NFC, but their pairing procedure is pretty quick and easy.

-With 254ms of latency, these headphones won’t be ideal for watching video content and won’t be suitable for gaming.
-They have a bit more delay than most Bluetooth headphones and some will notice sync issues between the audio and video.
+With 254ms of latency, these headphones won’t be ideal for watching video content and won’t be suitable for gaming since you may notice sync issues between the audio and video.